-Each page of your website should focus on its own keyword concept (keyword + keyword synonyms) that is relevant to that page.
+Each page of your website should focus on its own keyword concept (keyword + keyword synonyms) relevant to that page.

 Those keywords (and keyword synonyms) must be used at least a few times on that web page – enough times so that it’s clear what the page is about – this is called keyword density.

-An SEO Title is kind of like your headline for the page.
-Essentially you have about 50 characters to clearly identify and intrigue the search engine’s customer on why they should click on your listing and visit your site.
+An SEO Title is essentially your page’s headline for the search engines.
+You have approximately 70 characters, give or take a few, to identify and intrigue the search engine’s customers on why they should click on your listing and visit your site.

-A META description gives you the ability to further entice by allowing you an additional 120 – 158 characters to provide further enticement.
+A META description allows you to further entice by allowing you an additional 120 – 158 characters to provide further enticement.

-Remember though, it is critical to know what you want from the search engines.
-This will determine your strategy.
+Remember, it is critical to know what you want from the search engines; This determines your strategy.